• As low as $242/Night

 • Private vacation home

-Savor what the Lowcountry has to offer with this comfortable 2 bedroom and 2 full bathroom home just mins. away from downtown Beaufort.
+Appreciate what the Lowcountry has to offer with this comfortable 2 bedroom and 2 full bathroom home just mins. away from downtown Beaufort.

 Have your morning coffee on the back enclosed patio, or take a short walk to the coffee shop on the corner.
-This property is walking distance to the newly added city tennis courts, and the striking sunrise and sunset vistas at The Bluff.
+This property is walking distance to the newly added city tennis courts, and the marvelous sunrise and sunset vistas at The Bluff.

 About the Area